enes-ismaili/En0wn/README.md

-En0wn – Windows Privilege Escalation Lab
+# En0wn – Windows Privilege Escalation Lab

-En0wn is a vulnerable Windows virtual machine created as a free alternative to the Devel machine from Hack The Box.
+A vulnerable Windows virtual machine created as a **free alternative to the Devel machine from Hack The Box**, focused on Windows privilege escalation practice.

+---

+## 📖 Overview

+**En0wn** is a vulnerable Windows VM built for learning and practicing **Windows enumeration and local privilege escalation** techniques.

-I built this VM while preparing for the PNPT exam, specifically the Windows Privilege Escalation section, after realizing that the original Devel machine requires a paid subscription.
+I created this machine while preparing for the **PNPT exam**, specifically the **Windows Privilege Escalation** section, after realizing that the original Devel machine from Hack The Box requires a paid subscription.
-The goal was to recreate the same learning experience and attack paths and make it available to everyone.
+The goal was to recreate the **same learning experience and attack paths** and make it freely available to the community.

+---

-🎯 Purpose
+## 🎯 Purpose

-This machine is designed for practicing:
+This lab is intended for practicing:

-Windows Privilege Escalation
+- Windows Privilege Escalation

-PNPT preparation
+- PNPT preparation

-OSCP / OCSP-style labs
+- OSCP / OCSP-style labs

-Windows enumeration & exploitation
+- Windows enumeration & exploitation

-Local privilege escalation techniques
+- Local privilege escalation techniques

+---

-🧪 Lab Difficulty
+## 🧪 Difficulty

-Beginner → Intermediate
+**Beginner → Intermediate**

+---

-🧩 Prerequisites
+## 🧩 Prerequisites

 Before starting, make sure you have:

-VMware Workstation / Player or VirtualBox
+- VMware Workstation / Player **or** VirtualBox

-At least 4 GB RAM available
+- At least **4 GB RAM** available

-10 GB of free disk space
+- **10 GB** of free disk space

-Kali Linux or any other pentesting OS
+- Kali Linux or any other pentesting OS

+---

-📚 What You’ll Learn
+## 📚 What You’ll Learn

 By completing this lab, you will practice:

-✅ Network reconnaissance with Nmap
+- ✅ Network reconnaissance with **Nmap**

-✅ FTP enumeration and exploitation
+- ✅ FTP enumeration and exploitation

-✅ Web shell upload techniques
+- ✅ Web shell upload techniques

-✅ Reverse shell handling with Metasploit
+- ✅ Reverse shell handling with **Metasploit**

-✅ Windows privilege escalation using MS10-015 (KiTrap0d)
+- ✅ Windows privilege escalation using **MS10-015 (KiTrap0d)**

-✅ Post-exploitation and flag hunting
+- ✅ Post-exploitation and flag hunting

+---

-💻 System Specifications
+## 💻 System Specifications

 OS: Windows 7 Ultimate (Build 7600)
 Architecture: 32-bit (x86)
 Service Pack: None
 Hotfixes: None
 Web Server: Microsoft IIS 7.5
 FTP Server: Microsoft FTP Service
 Network Mode: NAT / Host-Only (192.168.x.x)
 Credentials: user / password

-🖥️ Machine Details

-OS: Windows

-Entry Point: FTP / Web

-Focus: Local Privilege Escalation

-Intended for: Practice & education only
+---

+## ⚙️ Setup Instructions

+1. Download the VM from the link below
+2. Import it into **VirtualBox** or **VMware**
+3. Configure networking as **NAT** or **Host-Only**
+4. Start the machine and begin enumeration

+---

-⬇️ Download
+## ⬇️ Download

-The VM is hosted externally due to file size limitations.
+Due to file size limitations, the VM is hosted externally.

-🔗 Download link (OneDrive):
+🔗 **Download link (OneDrive):**
 👉 https://1drv.ms/u/c/0d3c80175fe24837/IQB6335j2UkxQ7FXRW-k-tzvARrv4sUkM3NtLE-fi0TOLfA?e=beEJgi

-Import the VM into VirtualBox or VMware.

-⚙️ Setup Instructions

-Download the VM from the link above

-Import it into VirtualBox / VMware

-Use NAT or Host-Only networking

-Start the machine and begin enumeration
+---

-🏁 Flags
+## 🏁 Flags

-There are 2 flags to capture:
+There are **2 flags** to capture:

-🧑 User Flag:
-C:\Users\user\Desktop\user.txt

-👑 Root Flag:
-C:\Users\Administrator\Desktop\root.txt

-No spoilers here 😉
+- 🧑 **User Flag:**
+  `C:\Users\user\Desktop\user.txt`

+- 👑 **Root Flag:**
+  `C:\Users\Administrator\Desktop\root.txt`

+_No spoilers provided 😉_
 Enumeration is key.

+---

+## 📸 Screenshots (Optional)

+Screenshots of the lab setup and exploitation flow are available in the `screenshots/` directory.

+---

-⚠️ Disclaimer
+## ⚠️ Disclaimer

-This virtual machine is intended for educational purposes only.
+This virtual machine is intended **for educational purposes only**.
-Do not use the techniques learned here on systems you do not own or have explicit permission to test.
+Do **not** use the techniques learned here on systems you do not own or have explicit permission to test.

+---

-🤝 Contributions & Feedback
+## 🤝 Contributions

-If you find issues, have suggestions, or want to add:
+Contributions and feedback are welcome!

+- Bug reports
-Improvements
+- Improvements

-Writeups
+- Writeups

-Fixes
+- Fixes

-Feel free to open an issue or pull request 🚀
+Feel free to open an **issue** or **pull request** 🚀

+---

-📜 Credits
+## 📜 Credits

 Inspired by:

-Hack The Box – Devel
+- Hack The Box – Devel

-TCM Security Academy
+- TCM Security Academy

-Created by Enes Ismaili
+Created by **Enes Ismaili**